SEED-platform/seed/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help improve SEED
-title: ""
+title: ''
-labels: "Bug"
+labels: 'Bug'
-assignees: ""
+assignees: ''
 ---

 <!--Fill in the following information detailing the issue.
 Make sure to not disclose protected data (e.g., passwords).
 Screenshots are helpful.-->